Jake Jabs College of Business & Entrepreneurship

 Minimum Grades

 The Montana Board of Regents has established a common policy on minimum course grades across all campuses in the Montana University System.
 According to the policy, a grade of C- or better is required to satisfy requirements for prerequisite and required courses in majors, minors, and certificate programs and for all university core requirements.
 Further, a grade of C- or better is required in all courses that will be counted toward the 42 upper-division credits required in all degrees.
-Courses with a passing grade of D-, D, or D+ may only be counted toward the overall 120 credit requirement.
-To graduate with a Bachelor of Science degree in Business, a student must earn a C- or better in all prerequisites, university core, required and elective courses, and non-business/non-economics courses.
+Courses with a grade of D-, D, or D+ may only be counted toward the overall 120 credit requirement.
+To graduate with a Bachelor of Science degree in Business, a student must earn a C- or better in all prerequisites, university core, required and elective business courses, and interdisciplinary elective courses and cumulative GPA of 2.0 or higher.

 Acceptance of Transfer Credits and Residency Requirements